-These professionals can provide valuable guidance and tailed treatment options.
+These professionals can provide valuable guidance and tailored treatment options.

 Learn more about attachment styles

-Learn about attachment theory and the secure styles of attachment to gain a better understanding of the issue at hand.
+Learn about attachment theory and secure attachment styles to better understand the issue at hand.

 This knowledge can help guide your approach to rebuilding trust, forming a secure attachment, and addressing the challenges associated with attachment issues.